famousj/gentle-gall-intro/on-poke.md

 A `vase` is a pair whose head, `p`, is a type and whose tail, `q`, is data as a raw noun.

 The "type" for the `vase` is different than the "type" for the `mark`.  `p.vase` is a hoon type, something like "a cell with two `@ud`s".
-A `mark` is a more general data type.
+A `mark` is somewhat akin to a file type, but more general and programmable.

 We will talk more about `mark`s later.

 You can make a vase in the dojo, using the 'zapgar' rune (`!>`):